-Students complete three years of coursework in the exercise science program, which encompasses foundational knowledge in science, anatomy, physiology, biomechanics and exercise prescription.
+Students complete three years of coursework in the exercise science program, encompassing foundational knowledge in science, anatomy, physiology, biomechanics, and exercise prescription.
 It also includes all of the required prerequisites for the OTD program.
-Students meeting all program prerequisites and academic standards will progress into the professional phase of the program.
-(Students who do not meet these requirements will be eligible to complete a four year BS degree in Exercise Science.
+Students meeting all program prerequisites and academic standards are guaranteed entry into the professional phase of the program.
+Students who do not meet these requirements will be eligible to complete a four-year BS in Exercise Science degree.
 The three-year curriculum in exercise science totals 105 credits of undergraduate coursework.
-Once entered into the professional phase, students will complete three years (10 semesters) of occupational therapy education and clinical course work for a total of 115 credits.
+Students complete their professional phase over the next three years (ten semesters) of occupational therapy education and clinical course work for a total of 115 credits.

-Jefferson exercise science students will learn hands on clinical skills during their internship course that occurs in the third year.
-Common sites include fitness centers, strength and condition facilitates, and hospital based settings.
+Jefferson exercise science students learn hands-on clinical skills during their internship course in the third year.
+Common sites include fitness centers, strength and condition facilities, and hospital-based settings.

-Jefferson occupational therapy students learn clinical skills during several part and full time clinical experiences that encompass the various occupational therapy settings.
+Jefferson occupational therapy students develop their clinical skillset during several part and full-time clinical experiences in various settings.